newaz-aa/Taxi_dispatch_system_using_data_mining/README.md

 * The main challenge is dealing with Big Data.
 The original taxicab dataset is huge with millions of taxi trip records.
 Moreover, the data is updated regularly on a monthly basis.
 The data for a month was used to train the ML model.
 The testing (prediction) was performed on the next year's same-month data.
 * Additional data was also collected from other sources to add information.
 This includes plane arrival schedules in nearby airports, and holiday information among others.
 * For time-series analysis, it requires processing of an entire year's data - which can be computationally quite expensive.
-Random sampling is done to work with reduced dataset.
+Random sampling is done to work with a reduced dataset.

 ##
 Data Source: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 Kaggle: https://www.kaggle.com/datasets/elemento/nyc-yellow-taxi-trip-data

 ### Note